sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/sAhityetihAsaH/rAjashekharaH/kAvyamImaMsA.md

 and give donations to the poets, whose works stand the test.
 Assemblies of learned men (Brahmasabhâs ) should be held in big cities for examining poetical and scientific works; and the successful should be conveyed in a special chariot (Brahmaratha) and should be crowned with a fillet.
 Such assemblies for examining in poetry were held in Ujjainî Kâlidâsa, Mentha, Amara, Rûpa, Sûra,Bhâravi, Harichandra and Chandragupta were examined here.Pâtaliputra was the centre for examinations in sciences.
 It was after passing from here that

+Upavarsha[^20], Vârsha, Pânini, Pingâla,Vyâdi, Vararuchi, and Patañjali got fame as Sâstrakâraâ.

-[Upavarsha](# "It may be noted that these names are in strict chronological order.This shows also that Panini flourished in a period after the transference of the capital of Magadha from Rajagraha to Pataliputra.-B. B."), Vârsha, Pânini, Pingâla,Vyâdi, Vararuchi, and Patañjali got fame as Sâstrakâraâ.
+[^20]: "It may be noted that these names are in strict chronological order.This shows also that Panini flourished in a period after the transference of the capital of Magadha from Rajagraha to Pataliputra.-B. B."